 4. Next, draw a single thin line from the middle of your arch towards your temple to fill the back of your brows.
 Do not stop at the edge of your eye — elongate the line 3-4cm past where your eye ends.
 Fill in more to balance out the brow if needed.
 Also, avoid curving downward with the line even if your natural brow slopes down.

-5. To avoid making your brows look too harsh, minimize the amount of product you use in the front of your eyebrow--from the corner of your eye forward.
+5. To avoid making your brows look too harsh, minimize the amount of product you use in the front of your eyebrow — keep the front third of your brow nice and light.

-Following these steps, my friend Nora now basks in beautiful brows!!
+Following these steps, my friend Nora now basks in beautiful brows and you can too!

-I like to say the key to having good brows is keeping up-to-date with them—making sure to tweeze them when you notice your brows are getting a little crazy.
+Good brows take time and you must keep up-to-date with them — making sure to tweeze them when you notice your brows are getting a little crazy.
 I always recommend having your brows shaped by a professional — a recommended professional — at least once so you can follow an outline of where to tweeze.
 And NEVER over-tweeze your brows...think less is more.

-Filling in your eyebrows IS the number one key to having great brows— no one has great brows naturally, believe me.
-Also, make sure that you're filling in your brows with a color that matches your hair color perfectly.
+Filling in your eyebrows IS the number one key to having great brows — no one has great brows naturally, believe me.
+Also, make sure that you're filling in your brows with a color that matches your hair color perfectly or slightly darker.

 Happy Brow Shaping!!